 Introduction

 is an essential commodity.
-Despite this, it is estimated by the World Health Organization that eating food that is processed by others will result in a foodborne illness in 1 to 10 people.
-Furthermore, an increasingly complex food delivery system makes food safety progressively more challenging.
-Many food safety authorities worldwide are promoting the concept of , to advocate for better safety management systems.
+Despite this, it is estimated by the World Health that eating food that is processed by others will result in a foodborne illness in 1 to 10 people.
+Furthermore, an increasingly complex food delivery system makes progressively more challenging.
+Many food safety authorities worldwide are promoting the concept of food safety , to advocate for better safety management systems.
 [5]

 What is food safety culture and why is it important

 The GFSI defines food safety culture as “shared values, beliefs and norms that affect mindset and behavior toward food safety in, across and throughout an organization.”
-In this context, people are seen as the most important aspect of .
-In fact, employees behavior and behaviors, from farm to service, contribute to food safety and may reduce or increase the of foodborne illness.
+In this context, people are seen as the most important aspect of food safety management.
+In fact, behavior and behaviors, from farm procedures to customer service, contribute to food safety and may reduce or increase the risk of foodborne illness.
 [5]

 The most important reasons why food safety culture is so important:

-To address the importance of food safety culture, the GFSI released a guidance report that highlights all steps of food safety culture within a company.
+To address the importance of food safety culture, the GFSI released a guidance report that highlights all steps of food safety culture within a .
 Read a summary here.

 How is food safety culture created?